Minions (Despicable Me)

-Minions (/ˈmɪnjənz/) are a fictional all-male species of yellow creatures that appear in Illumination's Despicable Me franchise, created by Eric Guillon, Pierre Coffin, and Chris Renaud.
-They are characterized by their comedic behavior and their language, which is largely unintelligible.
-(Note: There have been occasions when Minions have spoken certain human languages.
-In Despicable Me 2, two Minions toasted with a common Japanese saying.)
+Minions (/ˈmɪnjənz/) are a fictional all-male species of yellow capsule-shaped creatures that appear in Illumination's Despicable Me franchise, created by Eric Guillon, Pierre Coffin, and Chris Renaud.
+Their first appearance was in Despicable Me (2010), where they serve as the henchmen of the film's protagonist, a supervillain named Gru.
+The Minions are characterized by their comedic behavior and their fictional language named Minionese, which is largely unintelligible.